Lars Nootbaar Preview, Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Reds pitching staff ranks 17th in the league.
+- The Reds pitching staff is 17th in the league with a collective 8.7 strikeouts per nine innings.

-- The Reds have a 4.79 team ERA that ranks 25th across all MLB pitching staffs.
+- The Reds have the 25th-ranked team ERA across all league pitching staffs (4.77).

-- The Reds surrender the third-most home runs in baseball (220 total, 1.4 per game).
+- Reds pitchers combine to give up the third-most home runs in baseball (221 total, 1.4 per game).

-- The lefty last appeared on Sunday against the Pittsburgh Pirates, when he tossed 4 1/3 innings, allowing two earned runs while giving up four hits.
+- In his most recent outing on Saturday against the Pittsburgh Pirates, the right-hander threw five innings, allowing three earned runs while surrendering five hits.

+- In four games this season, the 22-year-old has a 5.66 ERA and 11.3 strikeouts per nine innings, while giving up a batting average of .220 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.